richardfarnhill/willsx/DOCUMENTATION/project-rules.md

   ```
   - This ensures your local WordPress installation stays in sync with your repository
   - Adjust paths as needed for your local environment
+  - **Note**: Git hooks are set up to automate this process.
+Run `hooks/install-hooks.bat` to install them.
 - No force pushing without approval
 - No public forking or cloning without authorization